-The White Hart Lane outfit was one of the league's busiest teams during the summer, with the likes of Paulinho, Roberto Soldado and Erik Lamela all breaking the club's transfer record as it prepared for the world-record sale of Gareth Bale to Real Madrid.
+The White Hart Lane outfit were one of the division's busiest teams during the summer, with the likes of Paulinho, Roberto Soldado and Erik Lamela all breaking their transfer record as the club pre-empted the world-record sale of Gareth Bale to Real Madrid.

-Tottenham has won four of its first five games this season and hosts rival Chelsea on Saturday, and Villas-Boas says the game will give him an indication of what the club can achieve this term.
+Tottenham have won four of their first five games this term, and host rivals Chelsea on Saturday, and manager Villas-Boas says the game will give him an indication of what the club can achieve this term.

 "At the moment we are on a good run, but there are no clubs on maximum points and this year will be very tight at the top.
 [Manchester] United are struggling for points, but they have played all the top team at the beginning of the season.

 "This will probably become the tightest Premier League in years.
 It's important for everybody [to win this game].
 It would be extremely good to build on our positive start, especially against a good team."

 The fixture sees Villas-Boas come up against Jose Mourinho, for whom he worked as a scout and coach at Porto, Chelsea and Inter.

 He said he enjoyed an "excellent" relationship with the former Real Madrid manager, but had to move on to match his personal goals.

 "Our break-up point was because I was full of ambition to give him something extra and I wanted further involvement than the job I was doing at that time, which was scouting and match preparation," the 35-year-old added.

 "I felt I could give him much more, so my initial idea was to keep on working with him.